Frequently

 trees & plants

-Reforestation is not just about planting individual trees, but about creating complete plant ecosystems.
-Promoting plant species diversity in our restoration projects is one of MORFO's priorities.
+Reforestation is not about planting isolated trees, but about restoring complete and resilient forest ecosystems.
+Biodiversity is a core principle of MORFO’s restoration approach.

-– Soil regeneration support: the method contributes to improving degraded soil conditions and overall ecosystem recovery.
+– Soil regeneration support: contributing to improved soil conditions and facilitating ecosystem recovery over time.

 Ecological succession describes how a forest ecosystem progressively moves from one stage to another, following a disturbance, whether they be natural or caused by human activity.